 Because of their age and vulnerability, the duty of care required for young people in detention is greater than might be the case in adult custodial facilities.
 In discharging their duty of care to young people in detention, youth justice agencies aim to create safe and secure environments in which typical adolescent development can occur and in which young people can socialise with others in a positive and constructive way prior to their release back into their families and communities.

-Data on incidents of staff assault and serious assault are presented as contextual information in data tables 17A.16 and 17A.17.
+Data on incidents of staff assault and serious assault is presented as contextual information in data tables 17A.16 and 17A.17.

 11. Self-harm and attempted suicide in custody

 ‘Self-harm and attempted suicide in custody’ is an indicator of governments’ objective to provide a safe and secure environment for the protection of young people during their time in detention.

 ‘Self-harm and attempted suicide in custody’ is defined by two measures: